 Despite the Philippines being hit the most by tropical cyclones, some of the strongest storms have destroyed properties in Japan and China.
 Most of the deadliest severe tropical cyclones have impacted China, mainly due to their large landmass that makes them a big target in the direction of the storms.

 There are three general directions that typhoons typically follow.
 The first one is the straight track, where the storm moves to the right of the Philippines and towards Taiwan, Vietnam, or the southern portion of China.
 The second direction is the parabolic recurving track, where the cyclone curves towards the northeast and affects the eastern part of the Philippines and travels towards Korea, Japan, Taiwan, China, and eastern Russia.
 The third direction is the northward track that the storm follows towards the north and won’t affect any islands, although the monsoon may bring rain to the countries nearby.

-Such storms usually blow up in the autumn; the wind, which has a speed of more than 110 kilometres, is often accompanied by thunder, lightning and rain.
-Before the days of steamships, sailors used to look forward with dread to these storms.
-Often seamen would battle with the elements for days together.
-The sails would be torn to shreds by the fury of the wind.
-Mighty, foaming seas would charge upon the ship like an invading host, beating with terrific force upon the decks, sometimes carrying away the masts.
-These storms are not such a danger to shipping as they once were, for nowadays steamships are given warning by radio of approaching hurricanes, so that they are often able to get out of the way of the great storms.
+Such cyclones usually blow up in the autumn; the wind, which has a speed of more than 110 kilometers, is often accompanied by thunder, lightning, and rain.
+Before the days of weather forecasts, sailors used to look forward with dread to these storms.
+Seamen would often battle against the storm for days, together on their ship.
+The sails would usually be torn to shreds by the fury of the wind.
+Mighty seas would charge upon the ship like an invading host, beating with terrific force upon the decks, sometimes carrying away the masts.
+These storms are not a danger to ships as they once were, as they would often receive a warning by radio of approaching hurricanes nowadays so that they are often able to get out of the way of the great storms.